FAIR-INNOVATION/FAIR-documentation/source/AIRLab/airlab_user_interface.rst

 When in virtual state, clicking “+” or “-” or setting the Cartesian space pose achieves Cartesian space movement of the 3D model of the robot.
 After pressing and holding for 0.6 seconds, the movement is triggered, releasing or reaching the position stops the movement.
 When in real state, clicking “+” or “-” or setting the Cartesian space pose achieves actual robot Cartesian space movement.
 The yellow rectangle area displays the current AIRLab robot Cartesian coordinates.

 .. note::
-    you can set the step length by modifying the move step length and rotate step length.
+    You can set the step length by modifying the move step length and rotate step length.

 .. figure:: airlab_pictures/024.png
     :width: 3in